-One of the reasons that so many people love snow is that it coats everything in a clean, "pure" white blanket.
-We even talk about snow in these terms -- weatherman say that we'll be getting "some of the white stuff" and every December you're likely to hear the song "White Christmas" again and again.
+One of the reasons we all love snow is that it coats everything in a "pure" white blanket.
+We even talk about snow in these terms: Weather forecasters say that we'll be getting "some of the white stuff," and every December you're likely to hear the song "White Christmas" again and again.

-In most solid material, the particles re-emit most of the unabsorbed photons out of the material, so no light, or very little light, passes through and the object is opaque.
+In most solid material, the particles reemit most of the unabsorbed photons out of the material, so no light, or very little light, passes through and the object is opaque.
 The color of an opaque object is just the combination of the light energy that the object's particles did not absorb.

-So, since snow is frozen water, and we all know that frozen water is clear, why does snow have a distinctive color?
-To understand this, we need to back up and look at an individual piece of ice.
+Since snow is frozen water, and we all know that frozen water, free of impurities, is clear, why does snow have a distinctive color?
+To understand this, we need to look at a piece of ice.
 Ice is not transparent; it's actually translucent.
-This means that the light photons don't pass right through the material in a direct path -- the material's particles change the light's direction.
+This means that the light photons don't pass right through the material in a direct path; rather the material's particles change the light's direction.

-Snow is a whole bunch of individual ice crystals arranged together.
+Snow is comprised of a bunch of individual ice crystals arranged together.
 When a light photon enters a layer of snow, it goes through an ice crystal on the top, which changes its direction slightly and sends it on to a new ice crystal, which does the same thing.

 Basically, the crystals bounce the light all around so that the light comes right back out of the snow pile.
 Snow does the same thing to all the different light frequencies, so all colors of light are bounced back out.